-- Create a decent support system – be very sensitive to your users’ problems.
+Be very sensitive to your users’ problems.
 React fast and professionally to their requests and complaints.
 This seems obvious but it is very complicated to achieve in practice.
 Your support should be well-trained and regularly checked by undercover testers pretending to be players.
 One negative feedback sounds louder than 100 positive ones so do your best to keep users satisfied.

 3. Make Regular Updates

 You should schedule your updates even before the game is launched.
-Once players start downloading it and the information flows in it is necessary to analyse all the data and improve the game constantly.
+Once players start downloading it and the information flows in it is necessary to analyze all the data and improve the game constantly.
 There should be two types of updates:

-Regular weekly/monthly updates – small improvements should be done regularly and the more users play your game the more frequency of updates is required to keep a game sustainable.
+- Regular weekly/monthly updates – small improvements should be done regularly and the more users play your game the more frequency of updates is required to keep a game sustainable.

-So, your strategy is to turn your game to your users’ addictive habit which they cannot give up.
+So, your strategy is to turn your game into your users’ addictive habit which they cannot give up.
 Once people start feeling uncomfortable if they cannot play when they used to – your goal is finally reached.